Set up Application Control

 The next time that the Deep Security Manager and agent connect, the agent scans and then generates an inventory of all software installed on the computer and creates rules that allow (whitelist) all the software that it finds.
 This initial inventory can take 15 minutes or longer, depending on your environment.

-After the inventory has finished on a protected computer, any software executable files that are added or changed are classified as a "software change" and appear on the Actions page in Deep Security Manager.
+Once an inventory has been created on a protected computer, any software executable files that are added or changed are classified as a "software change" and appear on the Actions page in Deep Security Manager.
 When unrecognized software runs, or attempts to run and is blocked, the event is listed under Events & Reports > Events > Application Control Events > Security Events.
+For more information, see Application Control events

 To quickly find all software changes on all computers and easily create allow or block rules for them, use the Actions tab.